The Latest Car Finance News & Advice

 • Greater flexibility: Having a friend/family to teach you can mean you get more lessons more often.
 Not having to wait for appointments can get you learning quicker and for longer too.

-The Cons Of Learning To Drive With Friends And Family
+The Cons If You Learn To Drive With Family And Friends

 • Lower level of teaching: Instructors charge you for a reason.
 They are well-trained and certified in spotting mistakes and can provide tips on how to improve.
 Using a friend or family member might lead to certain errors being missed that could catch you out in your test.